ponmar/filedb2/README.md

 The FileDB main application is the GUI towards the internal database that stores the file meta-data.
 This application includes file browsing, meta-data editing and advanced search features.

-A [demo](https://github.com/ponmar/filedb2_demo/) with some images and meta-data is available to show case the FileDB potential.
+A [demo](https://github.com/ponmar/filedb2_demo/) with some images and meta-data is available to showcase the FileDB potential.

 ### Search Filters